Preparing your visit

 Planning a responsible holiday in the heart of the Audomarois marshlands

 The marais Audomarois is one of the last cultivated market garden marshes in Europe and the only marsh classified as a Biosphere Reserve by UNESCO in France.
-Preparing your stay at the Maison du Marais also means taking a few minutes to think about mobility, everyday actions and respect for the environment: the marsh is alive and fragile, and its balance depends in part on how we come here and what we do.
+Preparing your stay at La Maison du Marais also means taking a few minutes to think about mobility, everyday actions and respect for the environment: the marsh is alive and fragile, and its balance depends in part on how we come here and what we do.

 On this page you'll find practical tools to help you measure the impact of your visit, find a recharging point if you're arriving by electric car, and adopt the right habits when you're there.
 To find out more about the Pays de Saint-Omer as a whole (committed accommodation, nature trails, local producers), consult the Tourist Office's complete dossier